 The 3500s are some of our most sonically accurate sub-drivers.
-This accuracy comes from a low moving mass, ultra high energy design that uses a crazy strong motor with a highly focused voice coil gap.
-3500 Series subs come with EROM or V-ROM surrounds, multi-layer spiders, 800-degree thermoset voice coils, and cast aluminum frames.
+This accuracy comes from a low moving mass, ultra-high energy design that uses a crazy strong motor combined with long gap/long coil topology, that you’ll find on our legendary 9500 and 9900 subwoofers.
+Like their big brothers, the 3500 Series subs come with V-ROM surrounds, multi-layer spiders, 800-degree thermoset voice coils, and cast aluminum frames.
 All of these features combine to make the 3500 Series a brutally musical addition to our USA built lineup.

 The 3500 Series features our Evolution Subwoofer Package (ESP).
 ESP equipped drivers sport a deeper frame than standard subs and an exclusive surround and cone designs.
 ESP subs are truly built to maximize performance in their designated size class.